ujihisa/okta-scim-beta/README.md

 > standard for automating the exchange of user identity information
 > between identity domains, or IT systems.

-If you are a developer for a cloud application, Okta will allow you to receive user provisioning and profile update message from Okta using the open SCIM standard.
+If you are a developer for a cloud application, Okta allows you to receive user provisioning and profile update message from Okta using the open SCIM standard.

 # Getting into the Okta SCIM Beta

-To request access to the Okta SCIM beta, send an email [developers@okta.com](developers@okta.com) with the following information:
+To request access to the Okta SCIM beta, send an email to [developers@okta.com](developers@okta.com) with the following information:

 1. The `oktapreview.com` Okta org that you will use to develop your SCIM integration.
-(If you don't have an Okta org yet, create an [Okta Developer Edition](https://www.okta.com/developer/signup/) org.)
+(If you don't have an Okta org, create an [Okta Developer Edition](https://www.okta.com/developer/signup/) org.)
-2. The Base URL that Okta should use to send SCIM requests to your service.
+2. The Base URL to which Okta will send SCIM requests to your service.
 3. The Authentication method that Okta will use to authenticate with your service.

 Details on the Base URL and Authentication method are covered below.

-Upon approval into the Okta SCIM beta, your `oktapreview.com` Okta org will be enabled for the SCIM beta and a template SCIM integration will be added to that org.
+Upon approval into the Okta SCIM beta, your `oktapreview.com` Okta org will be enabled for the SCIM beta, and a template SCIM integration will be added to that org.

-Once you get the SCIM template in your Okta org, you will be able to start testing on your SCIM integration directly with Okta.
+Once the SCIM template is in your Okta org, you can start testing on your SCIM integration directly with Okta.

 # Understanding of User Provisioning in Okta

 Okta is a universal directory with the main focus in storing identity related information.
-Users can be created in Okta directly as local users, or can be imported from external systems like Active Directory or a [Human Resource Management Software](https://en.wikipedia.org/wiki/Category:Human_resource_management_software) system.
+Users can be created in Okta directly as local users or imported from external systems like Active Directory or a [Human Resource Management Software](https://en.wikipedia.org/wiki/Category:Human_resource_management_software) system.

-An Okta user schema will contains many different user attributes, but will always contain a user name, first name, last name, and email address.
+An Okta user schema contains many different user attributes, but always contains a user name, first name, last name, and email address.
 This schema can be extended.

-Okta user attributes can be mapped from a source into Okta, and can be mapped from Okta to a target.
+Okta user attributes can be mapped from a source into Okta and can be mapped from Okta to a target.

 Below are the main operations in Okta's SCIM user provisioning lifecycle:

-1. Creation of a user account.
+1. Create a user account.
 2. Read a list of accounts, with support for searching for a preexisting account.
-3. Update of an account (user profile changes, entitlement changes, etc).
+3. Update an account (user profile changes, entitlement changes, etc).
-4. Deactivation of an account.
+4. Deactivate of an account.

 In Okta, an application instance is a connector that provides Single Sign-On and provisioning functionality with the target application.

-# Required SCIM capabilities
+# Required SCIM Capabilities

 Okta supports provisioning to both SCIM 1.1 and SCIM 2.0 APIs.

-If you haven't yet implemented SCIM, we recommend that you implement SCIM 2.0.
+If you haven't implemented SCIM, Okta recommends that you implement SCIM 2.0.

 Okta implements SCIM 2.0 as described in RFCs [7642](https://tools.ietf.org/html/rfc7642), [7643](https://tools.ietf.org/html/rfc7643), [7644](https://tools.ietf.org/html/rfc7644).

-If you are writing a SCIM implementation for the first time, an important part of your planning process will be determining which of Okta's provisioning features your SCIM API can or should support and which features you do not need to support.
+If you are writing a SCIM implementation for the first time, an important part of the planning process is determining which of Okta's provisioning features your SCIM API can or should support and which features you do not need to support.

-Specifically, you don't need to fully implement the SCIM 2.0 specification to work with Okta.
+Specifically, you do not need to implement the SCIM 2.0 specification fully to work with Okta.
 At a minimum, Okta requires that your SCIM 2.0 API implement the features described below:

 ## Base URL

-The API endpoint for your SCIM API **MUST** be secured via [TLS](https://tools.ietf.org/html/rfc5246) (`https://`), Okta *will not* connect to unsecured API endpoints.
+The API endpoint for your SCIM API **MUST** be secured via [TLS](https://tools.ietf.org/html/rfc5246) (`https://`), Okta *does not* connect to unsecured API endpoints.

-The Base URL for your API endpoint can be whatever you like.
-If you are implementing a brand new SCIM API, we suggest using `/scim/v2` as your Base URL, for example: `https://example.com/scim/v2` - however, you must support the URL structure described in the ["SCIM Endpoints and HTTP Methods" section of RFC7644](https://tools.ietf.org/html/rfc7644#section-3.2).
+You can choose any Base URL for your API endpoint.
+If you are implementing a brand new SCIM API, we suggest using `/scim/v2` as your Base URL; for example: `https://example.com/scim/v2` - however, you must support the URL structure described in the ["SCIM Endpoints and HTTP Methods" section of RFC7644](https://tools.ietf.org/html/rfc7644#section-3.2).

 ## Authentication

 Your SCIM API **MUST** be secured against anonymous access.
-At the moment, Okta supports authentication against SCIM APIs via one of the following methods:
+At the moment, Okta supports authentication against SCIM APIs with one of the following methods:

 1. [OAuth 2.0](http://oauth.net/2/)
 2. [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 3. Custom HTTP Header

-## Basic user schema
+## Basic User Schema

 Your service must be capable of storing the following four user
 attributes: